DemetreJou/TeamRocket/documentation/roadmap.md

 - **“Leader-follower” Database Architecture:** Additional tweaks we can add to our database would be to implement a “leader-follower” database architecture to help stabilize the system.

 - **Kafka Queue:** We want to improve our overall system peak load hardening through implementing a kafka queue architecture.
-Thats right.